"Syuzhet for Dummies" (updated 2025)

 * * *

 Before we start, keep in mind that what we are doing here is already considered somewhat “obsolete” in the sense that Jockers has acknowledged that the Fourier transformation function he built into his package might introduce more problems than it solves.
-As of his last blog post on the subject, Jockers had embraced a different approach to transforming data (for me, that’s going to be the next thing I attempt to try, though figuring out how to apply the "Loess" filter is beyond the scope of this blog post).
+As of his last blog post on the subject, Jockers had embraced a different approach to transforming data [update, he landed on discrete cosine transformation; see the documentation from 2023].
 That said, also keep in mind that all of this is meant to be exploratory.
 If we turn George Eliot’s novels into “sentiment vectors,” and then attempt to visualize that, what do we get?
 I would not present these images as the “truth” of Eliot’s plots.
 Rather, the question I would ask might be this.
 Given our experience having read Eliot’s novels closely, do these images show us anything we might not already have known?

 Now for the step-by-step.